Quantum neural networks form Gaussian processes: The unitary group

 From the Schur-Weyl duality, we know that a basis for the $k$-th order commutant of $\mathbb{U}(d)$ is the representation $P_d$ of the Symmetric group $S_k$ that permutes the $d$-dimensional subsystems in the $k$-fold tensor product Hilbert space, $\HC^{\otimes k}$.
 That is, for a permutation $\sigma\in S_k$,

 Hence,

 and we note that $\SC^{(k)}(\mathbb{U}(d))$ contains $k!$ elements.
-In Sup.
+In Supp.
 Fig.~\ref{fig:tens_Sk} we show the tensor representation of the elements in $S_k$ for $k=1,2,3$, as well as an explicit illustrative example which showcases that the elements of $S_k$ commute with $U^{\otimes k}$.

-To exemplify how one can use the previous result to compute twirls over the unitary group let us consider the $k=1$ and $k=2$ case.
+To exemplify how one can use the previous result to compute twirls over the unitary group, let us consider the $k=1$ and $k=2$ cases.
 First, let $k=1$.
-Here, we can readily see in Fig.~\eqref{fig:tens_Sk} that $S_1$ contains a single element, and its representation is given by $\{\id\}$.
-As such, the basis of the commutant contains one element
+Here, we can readily see in Supp.
+Fig.~\ref{fig:tens_Sk} that $S_1$ contains a single element, whose representation is given by the identity matrix $\id$.
+As such, the basis of the commutant contains one element,

 The fact that the commutant is trivial also follows from the fact that the representation of $\mathbb{U}(d)$ with $k=1$ copies is irreducible.
 From here, we can build the $1\times 1$ Gram matrix $A= $, so that the Weingarten matrix is $ A^{-1}= $, and $c_1(X)=\Tr[X]/d$.
 Hence,